purecss-co/purecss-co-v1/README.md

 Click this button to deploy the app to the DigitalOcean App Platform.
 You need a DigitalOcean account.
 If you don't already have one, you can sign up at https://cloud.digitalocean.com/registrations/new

 [![Deploy to DO](https://mp-assets1.sfo2.digitaloceanspaces.com/deploy-to-do/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/purecss-co/purecss-co/tree/master)

+## Contributing

+If you spot any errors, typos or missing information, please submit a pull request.